Nuclear envoys from Japan, U.S., and S.Korea met after N.Korea missile test | Law-Order

 Nuclear envoys from Japan, U.S., and S.Korea met after N.Korea missile test

+The three agreed "dialogue and diplomacy were urgent to accomplish the complete denuclearisation of the Korean peninsula", South Korea's foreign ministry said in a statement.
+Denuclearisation has been a goal, although not clearly defined, since former U.S. President Donald Trump and South Korean President Moon Jae-in met with North Korean leader Kim Jong-Un in 2018.

+South Korea and the United States also discussed ways to engage Pyongyang, including the possibility of a joint humanitarian project in North Korea, South Korea's foreign ministry added, without providing further details.
+U.S. President Joe Biden's administration has said it is still prepared to engage with Pyongyang despite the recent missile test but has so far shown no willingness to ease sanctions.

 Pyongyang has said it sees no sign of policy changes from the United States, citing issues such as sanctions as well as joint military drills with South Korea, which it says are preparation for an attack.
-While Washington is a close military and economic ally of both Japan and South Korea, ties between the Asian neighbours have often been strained over issues including sovereignty disputes, Japan's 1910-45 occupation of the Korean peninsula, and their wartime history.
+While Washington is a close military and economically of both Japan and South Korea, ties between the Asian neighbors have often been strained over issues including sovereignty disputes, Japan's 1910-45 occupation of the Korean peninsula, and their wartime history.

+Any joint approach to dealing with North Korea would also need to consider China, the reclusive state's main backer.
+Senior Chinese diplomat Wang Yi is scheduled to visit Seoul this week and hold meetings with the South Korean foreign minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)